single-cell-data/SOMA/abstract_specification.md

 ## Indexing and slicing

-- In the above `read()` methods, indexing by an empty list of IDs must result in zero-length query results.
+- In the above `read()` methods, indexing by an empty list of coordinates must result in zero-length query results.
-- Negative indices must not be interpeted as aliases for positive indices (as is common in Python) or as exclusionary (as is common in R).
+- Negative indices must not be interpreted as aliases for positive indices (as is common in Python) or as exclusionary (as is common in R).
 - Slices define a closed interval, i.e., are doubly inclusive of specified values.
 For example, slicing with bounds 2 and 4 includes array indices 2, 3, and 4.
 - Slices may include the lower bound, upper bound, both, or neither:
   - Slicing with neither (e.g., Python's `[:]`) means select all.